Azure-Samples/azure-intelligent-edge-patterns/retail-of-the-future-demo/README.md

 * Insights: shows how merchandise is moving, foot traffic dynamics through visual people counters, shelf gaps (out-of-stock) detection

 See [UX Setup Guide](IgniteDemoApp/README.md) for more details on installing/running the demo UX.
 See [Container Setup Guide](IgniteSolution/README.md) for more on installing the containers enabling the demo.
+See [SQL DB Setup Guide](sql-backend/README.md) for details on setting up the Insights database.